The European Commission’s refusal to give public access to documents concerning the purchase of vaccines against COVID-19

 The Ombudsman opened an inquiry and asked the Commission to take a decision on the request.
 In her letter to the Commission, the Ombudsman also noted that the Commission had published the redacted version of another advance purchase agreement for vaccines, and asked for more information concerning other agreements.
 During the course of the inquiry, the Commission notified the Ombudsman that it has since published redacted versions of other advance purchase agreements, including the agreement at issue in this case.

 Against this background, the Ombudsman closed the inquiry.
 However, the Ombudsman urged the Commission to keep the complainant informed about the publication of any additional document.
-The Ombudsman also again calls on the Commission to ensure transparency requirements form part of ongoing and future vaccine negotiations, given the important public interests at stake.
+The Ombudsman also again called on the Commission to ensure transparency requirements form part of ongoing and future vaccine negotiations, given the important public interests at stake.